Are your kids scared of the world around them? How are you talking about anxiety with your kids these days?

 Want to learn more?
 This content from this podcast is also available in our blog post called: Teach Your Kids to Trust God…In Times of Unrest and Pandemic.

-In our newest online course, The Power of Questions: Less Arguing.
+In our online course, The Power of Questions: Less Arguing.
 More Wisdom., you will learn the art of asking questions that build internal wisdom and character in your kids, and create a culture of teamwork in your family.
 Join us today!

 Here is what Mark and Kim had to say after finishing the course: